rackerlabs/support-how-to/content/cloud-servers/migrate-from-parse-to-rackspace.md

 type: article
 created_date: '2016-03-25'
 created_by: Amanda Clark
-last_modified_date: '2017-01-26'
+last_modified_date: '2018-10-25'
-last_modified_by: Chris Hultin
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

 This article provides instructions for migrating your Parse database to Rackspace.
 It assumes that you have already migrated your database from Parse to ObjectRocket.
-If you have not, you can find more information [on the ObjectRocket website.](https://objectrocket.com/parse)
+If you have not, you can find more information [ on the ObjectRocket website.](https://objectrocket.com/parse)

 ### Deploy the Parse stack

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

-2. In the top navigation bar, click **Orchestration** > **Stack Templates**.
+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.

+3. Select **Orchestration** > **Stack Templates**.

-3. In the All Stacks list, scroll to **Parse** and click **Create Stack**.
+4. In the All Stacks list, scroll to **Parse** and click **Create Stack**.

-4. In the pop-up box, choose the flavor and then click **Create Stack**.
+5. In the pop-up box, choose the flavor and then click **Create Stack**.

-5. On the Create Stack page, enter a name and region for the stack, and enter your Parse site domain and email address.
+6. On the Create Stack page, enter a name and region for the stack, and enter your Parse site domain and email address.

-6. (Optional) To automatically pull in and install your custom code on the new server, enter GitHub repository information.
+7. (Optional) To automatically pull in and install your custom code on the new server, enter GitHub repository information.

-7. Click **Create Stack**.
+8. Click **Create Stack**.

    On the stack details page, a green **Up** status in the Status field indicates when the stack is active.

 ### Configure the new server

 After the stack has been successfully created, configure your database authentication information.
 Repeat this procedure on all Parse servers created in the stack.
 These servers are linked from the stack details page, which is displayed after you create the stack.
 The parse password should be the same for all servers.

 1. Log in to the new primary server via SSH either as `root` by using the SSH key provided or as `parse` by using the password provided.